 From then on he was known as Emil Jellinek-Mercedes and signed his name as EJ Mercedes.
-The success of the 1900 35 hp Daimler-Mercedes, regarded as the first modern automobile, sent DMG sales soaring.
-On September 26, 1902 Mercedes was trademarked by DMG to be used on their entire automobile line.
+The success of the 1900 35 hp Daimler-Mercedes, often regarded as the first modern automobile, sent DMG sales soaring.
+On September 26, 1902 the name Mercedes was trademarked by DMG to be used on their entire automobile line.
 Emil passed away in 1918 in Switzerland.

 Pictured above is Emil Jellinek at the tiler of a Daimler 16 HP “Phoenix,” which he developed.
 This photograph was captured in Semmering, Austria in 1899.
 Next to Jellinek is his Hermann Braun, chauffeur and mechanic.
 In the rear, from left to right, is Ferdinand Spiegel, Jellinek’s secretary, his nephew Otto Zels, and Ferdinand Jellinek, brother of Emil.